 That is what Paul does in this part of his 1st letter to the Corinthians.
 He tries to nip the division, dissension, and back-biting in the bud before it has a chance to get greater and, in turn, worse – ruining the community and faith building work for which he had laid the foundation.
 He reminds the Corinthians that it isn’t about following one person or another, the core of our faith is about following God – God’s guidance, God’s direction, God’s ways.
 He reminds them that he and Apollos are merely servants, that it is God who gives the growth.
 He reminds them that he laid the foundation, which Apollos built well upon, but the work didn’t stop there.
 They now have to continue the building – building on the message of Jesus, building one another up instead of tearing each other down, building a community that could celebrate with each other, withstand challenge, and point toward God and God’s Kingdom as the ultimate goal.

 In his letter Paul reminds the Corinthians that they are now the Body of Christ – they are God’s temple in which the Holy Spirit dwells.
 He challenges them to behave in such a way that people would recognize that through their words and their actions – that people would know God’s presence when they are around.
 May we accept that challenge too – seeking to build up and build stronger the community that God calls us to be, so that others might know more truly God’s presence and power.

-If you plan to stop by the Church Office we ask that you wear a mask.
 If you need to contact someone through the Church Office after office hours you can leave a message on our main line (203-775-1259) or through a staff extension (by following the prompts).
 All voicemail messages are delivered through staff emails as well.